The Old Smiling Guy

-Amidst the worst economic and social crisis Spain can remember, there is an iconic institution living its most glorious days.
+Amidst the worst economic and social crisis that Spain can remember, there is an iconic institution living its most glorious days.
 The Spanish national football team, commonly remembered in the past for sour losses and unforgettable mistakes, has taken world football by storm after winning a World Cup and two European Championships in the last five years.
 This indisputable success of a golden generation of players has raised the team to such heights of praise and public importance that any criticism is rare.
-Anytime a problem rears its head–for example, the accusations of a private party in a Brazilian hotel during the Confederations Cup–the buzz is quickly downplayed and conveniently buried by more urgent affairs.
+Anytime a problem rears its head – for example, the accusations about what happened at a private party in a Brazilian hotel during the 2013 Confederations Cup – the buzz is quickly downplayed and conveniently buried by more urgent affairs.
 This time the situation is a bit more weighty.

-Not that the friendly game against Equatorial Guinea scheduled for next Saturday 16 in Malabo has been the talk of town, but the decision to play in Obiang’s turf raises obvious questions about the ethics of a unique team that has been pictured here and abroad as a pristine bunch of humble geniuses, often involved in humanitarian campaigns and all sorts of goodwill gestures that come with fame nowadays.
+The decision to play in Teodoro Obiang’s turf raises obvious questions about the ethics of a unique team that has been pictured here and abroad as a pristine bunch of humble geniuses, often involved in humanitarian campaigns and all sorts of goodwill gestures that come with fame nowadays.

 The more influential El País published an extensive article (“The dangerous liaisons of La Roja“), focused on the commercial ties between Spain and Equatorial Guinea as a plausible reason for the match: